mehrdad/Categorize_Excel_Tickets/README.md

 Notes

+Requires an Excel file as an input and need to modify the columns if strcture changes.
-Requires an Excel file with a sheet named '2025-01 SunStrong O&M' Expects specific column names and structure
+Expects specific column names and structure